bhemen/paxos-coins/README.md

 * [0xb08B382f09029AB7cE3CD486540aed0ed62680E3](https://etherscan.io/address/0xb08B382f09029AB7cE3CD486540aed0ed62680E3)

 The USDP contract is also "[Pausable](https://docs.openzeppelin.com/contracts/4.x/api/security#Pausable)", meaning that the owner can pause the contract at will.
 In the context of
-USDT, pausing the contract prevents all transfers (including mints and burns).
+USDP, pausing the contract prevents all transfers (including mints and burns).

 ## Tools